greenelab/deep-review/sections/04_study.md

 in Protein Data Bank (PDB).
 As a result, computational structure prediction is essential for a majority of proteins.
 However, this is very challenging, especially when similar solved structures (called templates) are not available in PDB.
-Over the past several decades, various computational methods have been developed to predict aspects of protein structure such as secondary structure, torsion angles, solvent accessibility, inter-residue contact maps, disorder regions, and side-chain packing.
+Over the past several decades, many computational methods have been developed to predict aspects of protein structure such as secondary structure, torsion angles, solvent accessibility, inter-residue contact maps, disorder regions, and side-chain packing.
 In recent years, various deep learning